west

 t.co/EVdCrS...

-submitted over 6 years ago by taya
+submitted almost 7 years ago by taya

-submitted over 6 years ago by taya
+submitted almost 7 years ago by taya

 • The article says that JavaScript is turned off in your browser, which is needed to use the website x.com.